creativo-pty/creativo-pty-webpage/README.md

 4.  **Install Node.js and NPM**: First, check if you have [Node.js][node] installed by running `node -v` in the CLI console.
-If anything but the version of Node appeared, then you can follow [these instructions][install-node] to install it.
+If anything but the version of Node appeared, then you can follow [these instructions][install-node] to install Node v4.4.\*.
 Once the process is over, you can again check if you have Node running by entering `node -v` in the CLI console.
 Those same instructions show that Node comes with [the Node Package Manager (NPM)][npm].
 We will be using this to manage the application packages.

 5.  **Install the NPM Packages**: In the CLI console, move to inside the repository you cloned earlier \(either _creativo-pty-website_ or another name you chose\) and run `npm install`.
 This will create a local environment to download the Node modules needed to build the web site.
+If running Windows, also install [Gulp CLI][gulp-cli] with the command: `npm i -g gulp-cli`

 6.  **Run a Local Server to see the Site**: In the CLI console, run `gulp`.
 This command will grab all of the source files in the _app_ folder, convert them into